 Installation of smoke detectors in partnership with the Scituate Fire Department to serve residents experiencing hoarding-related housing concerns.

 Creation of a hoarding resource list and library of reference books hosted at the Scituate Senior Center and Public Library.

-A support group for those working to declutter and reduce hoarding will be offered in 2021-2022.
+A CBT treatment group to assist those challenged by clutter and interested ni reducing hoarding will be offered in 2022-2023.

 Community Health Network Alliances (CHNA) was established by the State of Massachusetts Department of Public Health (DPH) in 1992 as coalitions of public, non-profit, and private sector organizations working together to build healthier communities.
 Today, there are 27 CHNAs that include 351 Massachusetts cities and towns.
 One of these CHNAs -The Blue Hills Community Health Alliance (CHNA 20), based in Quincy - is a partnership of 13 South Shore communities.
 These include: Braintree, Canton, Cohasset, Hingham, Hull, Milton, Norwell, Norwood, Quincy, Randolph, Scituate, Sharon, and Weymouth.
 Each year, CHNA 20 awards grants to support projects that lead to replicable outcomes in the areas of substance abuse, mental health, chronic disease & wellness, and access to care & services.
 Click to learn more about CHNA 20.

 Creating Sustainable Hoarding Support Groups and Services for the South Shore